Vedant-Myanawar/Agritech/README.md

 # Agritech
-This is our first group project on the topic water irrigation system
+This is my first group project on the topic water irrigation system Author - Vedant Myanawar